John-Ivar-Flatmo/fabricate/README.md

 differences from create:
-	not depoendant on andesite. we use any cobblestone or stone repurpuse rather than retire old blocks	 #long live the furnace engine
+	not dependant on andesite. we use any cobblestone or stone repurpuse rather than retire old blocks	 #long live the furnace engine

 </code></pre>